 - Counsel for a cosmetics company in a putative class action alleging false advertising and improper drug classification.
 The United States District Court stayed the claim and instituted a unique reporting requirement, ordering the plaintiff to report back if she decides to pursue the FDA’s drug classification process.
 The court further held that the plaintiff did not sufficiently allege false representation, but allowed her to seek leave to replead.

-- Counsel for the defendant in five consumer fraud class actions based on allegations that a glucosamine dietary supplement did not provide the claimed benefits for joint health.
+- Counsel for the defendant in five consumer fraud class actions based on allegations that a dietary supplement did not provide the claimed benefits.

 - Counsel for a major pharmaceutical and consumer health company in class action lawsuits involving probiotic dietary supplements, based on allegations that the supplement did not provide the claimed digestive and immunity health benefits.

 - Counsel for a construction products company in class action lawsuits involving roofing shingles, based on allegations that the shingles do not perform as advertised, leading to property damage.

 - Counsel for a beverage company defending wrongful death lawsuits arising out of the alleged misbranding of an alcohol product.